Early Dental Care in Fort Smith

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
 A variety of foods from the five food groups help minimize (and avoid) cavities and other dental problems.
 Children should receive healthy foods like vegetables, low-fat yogurt and cheeses, which promote strong teeth.

-We care for families from Greenwood, Van Buren, Alma, Fort Smith and Sallisaw.
+We care for young patients from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith, Arkansas.
 Call us at (479) 785-1419 or use our convenient Request an Appointment form.